nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 · The project was initially built to demonstrate the value economists may gain from a more conscious application of text mining techniques.
 If you ever wonder how can it be used in the field of economics, check out a simple but relevant example here.

-# Constraints
+## Constraints

 1. Best when used for foreign articles (non-American): The NYT API allows only for 101 pages of articles for a given date.
 Being an American journal, the amount of articles tagged as 'local' often exceeds the pages allowed.
 Hence, the results lack consistency since the amount of articles left unexplored remain unknown.
 Bear in mind that when looking for all the articles set and not filtering for a particular term, the amount of articles returned by the API increase considerably.
 Now, if you need to approach differently the article search, make sure to review the *get_articles_url(...)* function.

-2. Time resolution: The results are presented on a monthly basis even though the articles are published daily.
-Adjust your frequency of interest by tuning the functions *get_monthly_results(...)* and *visualize_results(...)*.
+2. Time resolution of the results: The frequency of occurence of the words in the dictionary is presented on a monthly basis even though the articles are published daily.
+Adjust your resolution of interest by tuning the functions *get_monthly_results(...)* and *visualize_results(...)*.